agrc/roadkill-mobile/README.md

      - Service account keys for Cloud Run deployment (this account is in the terraform configs for this project and the encoded key is output as `service_account.txt`)
    - `EXPO_USERNAME` / `EXPO_PASSWORD`
    - Mirror environment variables found in the `.env.*` files in their corresponding repo environments as secrets.
-     - base64 encode the google service file contents
+     - base64 encode the google service file contents (e.g. `base64 -i GoogleService-Info.plist`)
 1. The firebase project is created via terraform, but the apps need to be created manually via the firebase console.
 Follow [these steps](https://docs.expo.io/guides/setup-native-firebase/#android) from the expo docs.
    1. Enable analytics in Firebase
    1. Create a web app just to get the `measurementId` config for the `FIREBASE_MEASUREMENT_ID` env variable.